charlescohanlon/sarformer/DOCS_SARFORMER.md

 Should log hparams and give runs unique IDs or something

+The data we evaluate on has to be ALL real so no generated times or dates either

+Explanation:
+So the other day I was thinking and as you guys know pre-training with a masked modeling objective is only a bandaid, ideally we have all 1 million cases fully labeled.
+With 4M they pseudo label using powerful specialized models, then take all of that as input and predict it all to produce generative behavior.
+If we were to follow suit we'd be wasting a lot of time teaching our model to be a generative one.
+At first, this made sense because in an abstract way the model is also learning correlations between various features in the input.
+But what if, we don't use a masked modeling objective at all.
+Instead we create coordinate labels for all the synthetic and unlabeled cases too.
+Then we just use the heatmap generation objective on all of it.
+For the synthetic and unlabeled cases the model is still essentially learning an association just with possible behaviors (of a lost person) and not with other features of the input.
+The question then becomes, how do we pseudo label the cases without knowing where they took place (or having a model that can predict that)?
+I thought of two ways,
+1. we use the agent-based approach that one paper was talking about
+    - for the unlabeled SAR cases we need some way of getting a center coordinate for the case
+2. we bucket the labeled data observations somehow, fit a bivariate distribution on them (with something like MLE) then sample from that for every synthetic case
+- we're also going to weight the real data in the loss

 ### Reducing Noise in Dataset

+Review how we did each of the imputations

 [Data curation](https://atlan.com/data-curation-in-machine-learning/)

 ### Stuff to Try

+- VQ-VAE for RGB and depth instead of DiVAE b/c we don't really care about reconstruction quality, we're more worried about the quality of the representation and VQ-VAE is less expensive to train
 - weight real data in loss function
 - regenerate MC @ 224
     - stratified sampling of different regions
     - regenerate corresponding LLM prompts
 - taking analytic approach to choosing eval split
 - optimize eval (wtf is running on CPU?)
+- use MLP tokenizer with structured data instead of wordpiece

+### Experiments and Visualizations

+- baseline model w/ only labeled data vs. labeled + unlabeled vs. labeled + unlabeled + synthetic
+- attention visualization
+    - take attention weights from encoder's first attention block?
+- dimensionality reduction
+    - take latent space from somewhere?
+- measure accuracy with model size?
+- vary euclidean dist loss vs no euclidean dist loss
+- domain adaptation: leave an SAR set out and see how well it does w/ zero-shot
+- contributions of a few modalities
+    - compare performance when not included